What is chemotherapy?

-There are 3 main situations when chemotherapy is given to patients:
+There are three main situations when chemotherapy is given to patients:

 If chemotherapy is recommended

-After the consent form has been signed, you will meet with a specialist chemotherapy nurse who, will go over any further questions that you might have about chemotherapy.
-He/she will also give you details about who to contact if there are any problems while you are receiving treatment.
+If you decide to have chemotherapy, you will meet with a specialist chemotherapy nurse who, will go over any further questions that you might have about chemotherapy.
+They will also give you details about how to manage chemotherapy symptoms and who to contact if there are any problems while you are receiving treatment.

 Monitoring patients during treatment

-We monitor patients very carefully throughout their course of chemotherapy, both for the safety of the treatment, but also to make sure that the drugs and treatments we are giving are actually working against the cancer.
+We will monitor you very carefully throughout your chemotherapy to confirm that the treatments we are giving you are safe and working against your cancer.
 You will have regular checkups with your oncologists as well as the chemotherapy nurses.
 You will also usually have regular scans throughout your course of treatment.

-Most chemotherapy drugs can cause side-effects, but for most patients we are able to prevent problems from happening in the first place by giving anti sickness medications and other treatments that prevent recognisable problems.
+Most chemotherapy drugs can cause side effects, but for most patients, we are able to prevent problems by giving anti-sickness medications and other treatments.